 A staple of St. Johns' walkable commercial center is the St. Johns Twin Cinemas, which serves up pizza and drinks to go along with your $6 first-run matinee films.

 Of course, what Clark & Mayfield neighborhood visit is complete without a Clark & Mayfield laptop bag?
-Our crowd favorite, the Morrison Leather Laptop Bag, is pictured below in Cathedral Park, below the St. Johns Bridge.
+Our crowd favorite, the Morrison Leather Laptop Bag, is pictured below in Cathedral Park, below the St. Johns Bridge, and outside the neighborhood grade school, James John.